jkguiang/plotter/README.txt

 AutoPlotter Features:
 -Beautiful UI
--Quick search
+-Quick search with text highlights
--Slider for changing thumbnail size
+-Unique url for searches to allow for easy sharing -Slider for changing thumbnail size

 Features to implement:
--Text highlight from search
--Unique url for searches to allow for easy sharing -Tooltip displaying metadata for each graph on hover
+-Tooltip displaying metadata for each graph on hover